 A CCTV Reading Machine is available in each of our buildings.
 Complete with a 20" monitor, the CCTV has the capability of magnifying from 5.5x to 50x and offers black-on-white, white-on-black or full-color imaging.
 The CCTV can be used to magnify any hard-to-read images from small print to maps to historic documents, etc.

-A hearing loop is installed in the Smithtown Building's community room to serve adults, students and children with hearing loss.
+A hearing loop is installed in the Smithtown Building's Community Room to serve adults, students and children with hearing loss.
 A hearing loop is a copper wire that is placed throughout a room's seating area, which is powered by a loop driver generating a magnetic field.
 A telecoil (T coil), a common option on most hearing aids, serves as a wireless antenna to link the listener directly into the facility's sound system.
 The hearing loop works with an individual's T coil-equipped hearing instrument or cochlear implant.
 The hearing loop transmits the audio signal wirelessly to the T coil allowing the listener to hear the intended signal clearly.
-Hearing loops make listening in difficult listening environments effortless.
-Today, all cochlear implants and over 70% of hearing instruments have T coils.

 Headsets will also be available for individuals who have hearing loss but do not wear hearing aids with T coils or cochlear implants.

-The Smithtown Library's wireless hearing loop system has been made available thanks to a generous donation from the Foundation For Sight and Sound.
+The hearing loop system has been made available thanks to a generous donation from the Foundation For Sight and Sound.